dhamidullin/pc-remote-booter/README.md

 - An ESP32 microcontroller that interfaces with the PC's motherboard power button pins with a MOSSFET
 - A ping service running on the target PC for status monitoring

+### Hardware Components
+The ESP32 board is connected to the PC's power button pins through a MOSFET module, which acts as a solid-state relay.
+This allows the web interface to safely control the PC's power state.

+The MOSFET module is connected to GPIO 3 on the ESP32.
+For detailed wiring instructions and pin configuration, see the [firmware documentation](firmware/README.md).

 ![Hardware Setup](hardware.jpg)

 ## Project Structure